Generic Name: cetuximab (se-TUX-i-mab)

-Serious and potentially fatal infusion reactions may occur and require immediate interruption of the cetuximab infusion and permanent discontinuation from further treatment.
+Serious and potentially fatal infusion reactions may occur and require immediate interruption of the cetuximab infusion and permanent discontinuation.
 Cardiopulmonary arrest and/or sudden death have been reported in patients with squamous cell carcinoma of the head and neck treated with radiation therapy and cetuximab or platinum-based therapy with 5-fluorouracil and cetuximab.
-Monitoring of serum electrolytes during and after cetuximab therapy is recommended in these patients .
+Monitoring of serum electrolytes during and after cetuximab therapy is recommended .

 Commonly used brand name(s)

 In the U.S.

 Pharmacologic Class: Monoclonal Antibody